ImronShah/data_visualisation_portfolio/README.md

 ### Gentoo Plot
 ![Gentoo Plot](./Images_for_Git/gentoo_plot.png)
-*Description: For the Gentoo plot, we're utilizing the geom_text() function with our big_penguins dataframe.
+*Description: For the Gentoo plot, we're utilising the geom_text() function with our big_penguins dataframe.
 Although geom_text() is used with a different dataset, it inherits the position mappings from ggplot(), ensuring accurate label placement.
 To prevent labels from overlapping with the data points, we use the nudge parameters to slightly shift the labels down and to the left.
 Additionally, the xlim() function extends the x-axis to avoid cutting off the names, ensuring all labels are fully visible.*

 ### Adelie Plot
 ![Adelie Plot](./Images_for_Git/adelie_plot.png)